GLITCH: ONTOLOGICAL EXHAUSTIONS & SYSTEM FAILURES

 The German Double Helix of Memory

-Reading and discussion with Ines Geipel on Fabelland: The East, the West, the Anger, and the Happiness, presented as part of the exhibition Glitch: Ontological Exhaustion & System Failures.
+Reading and discussion with Ines Geipel on Beautiful New Sky (2022 / Engl. translation 2024), presented as part of the exhibition Glitch: Ontological Exhaustion & System Failures.

 The reading and moderated discussion will take place with a translator.
 Afterwards, there will be an opportunity for an informal Walk & Talk through the group exhibition, together with Ines Geipel and the curator.